 Fetal movements can be felt from inside but not necessarily through the abdominal tissues from the outside.
 This can quickly change so Dad should feel your tummy often.
 Before long, a simple placement of the hand on your belly will cause the most memorable moment in life — feeling your baby move!

 This is the prime of pregnancy.
-The uterus is growing to the point where it is visible to other people and the pregnant woman may feel better than she has in a long time.
-Shopping, vacationing and having fun are perfect pastimes for an expectant couple now.
+The uterus is growing to the point where it is visible to other people and you may feel better than you have in a long time.
+Shopping, vacationing and just having fun are perfect pastimes for an expectant couple now.

 Periods of rapid growth in the uterus require more calories and food, so choose your food wisely.
 A healthy pregnancy diet includes whole grains, healthy fats and lots of water.
 Prenatal vitamins should still be taken every day.